 A business logo is more than just a part of a brand.
-It is the public face of a company.
-Your logo is how customers and potential customers identify your business.
+It is the public face of a company, and it’s how customers and potential customers identify your business.

 A Good Logo

 A good logo is simple, direct and easy to identify.
-Ready Artwork takes a look at the top 10 logos of all time.
-Each one is recognized around the world.
-Here are some features shared by each one of these great logos:
+Ready Artwork takes a look at the top 10 logos of all time, each of which is recognized around the world.
+Here are some features shared by every one of these great logos:

 - Simplicity.
 Each has spare lines and not a lot of detail.
 This makes the logo easy to reproduce and easy to recognize at a distance.